apache/incubator-resilientdb/README.md

 `python3 -m pip install strawberry-graphql`
 `python3 -m pip install flask_cors`

-11. Run the requirements.txt command to install the SDK related dependencies

-`python3 -m pip install -r requirements.txt`

-12. **BUG FIX**: in the case requirements.txt doesn't work, and the `cloud-init` version is not found, edit the file to be:
+11. **BUG FIX**: in the case requirements.txt doesn't work, and the `cloud-init` version is not found, edit the file to be:
 ```C
 aiohttp==3.8.3
 aiohttp-cors==0.7.0